 This is perhaps the most common of all the myths that we cover today.
-But it is still a myth.
-In the world of food, protein abounds.
+But it is still a

 For people who eat them, dairy products and eggs are high in protein.
 Vegans also have an array of options, including seitan, tofu, lentils, chickpeas, many types of bean, spelt, spirulina, quinoa, oats, wild rice, seeds, and nuts.

 Even some vegetables contain protein, including spinach, asparagus, broccoli, artichokes, potatoes, peas, brussels sprouts, and sweet potatoes.